googleinterns/step45-2020/src/test/manual/manual-test-users.md

 ## Unit Testing

-You can find the Jasmine unit testing scripts for groups in `test-groups.js` and `test-group-details.js` in the `src/test/javascript` directory.
+You can find the Jasmine unit testing scripts for groups in `test-users.js` in the `src/test/javascript` directory.